 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Sanlam reported total carbon emissions of approximately 63,734,000 kg CO2e.
 This figure includes 3,169,000 kg CO2e from Scope 1 emissions, 32,334,000 kg CO2e from Scope 2 emissions, and 28,134,000 kg CO2e from Scope 3 emissions.
-Over the years, Sanlam has shown fluctuations in its emissions, with a notable increase from 58,167,000 kg CO2e in 2010 to the current figure.
-Sanlam has disclosed emissions data across all three scopes, indicating a comprehensive approach to understanding its carbon footprint.
-However, there are currently no specific reduction targets or initiatives outlined in their commitments.
-This lack of defined reduction strategies suggests that while Sanlam is aware of its emissions, it may need to establish clearer goals to align with industry standards for climate action.
-Overall, Sanlam's emissions data reflects its operational impact, and the absence of reduction targets highlights an opportunity for the company to enhance its climate commitments in the future.
+Over the years, Sanlam has shown fluctuations in its emissions, with a notable increase from 58,166,830 kg CO2e in 2010 to the current figure.
+Sanlam's emissions data reveals a commitment to transparency, as they disclose emissions across all three scopes.
+However, there are currently no specific reduction targets or initiatives outlined in their reports.
+The absence of documented reduction targets suggests that while Sanlam is actively monitoring its carbon footprint, it may not yet have formalised strategies for significant emissions reductions.
+Overall, Sanlam's emissions profile reflects the challenges faced by large organisations in managing their carbon impact, particularly in the financial services sector, where indirect emissions (Scope 3) can be substantial.
+As they continue to report on their emissions, stakeholders will be looking for future commitments and initiatives aimed at reducing their overall carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents